chinguyen202/BookVoyage-Frontend/README.md

    - Button so user can make the order
 7. Order confirm page
    - Display the confirmation if the order is created successfully.

 ## Future development

+1. Check out page
+2. Write more tests
+3. Optimize performance

+## Project usage

+In the project directory, you can run:

+### `npm install`

+Install all the dependencies

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Future development